Deportivo Municipal: Present

-Deportivo Municipal was relegated in 1967, and promoted again in 1968.
 The club stayed in the top category until 2000, when it ended last in the season.
 The team was relegated to the Segunda División, where it played until 2006, when promotion was achieved by winning the title with 45 points in 22 matches.
 They were relegated again in 2007 after a troublesome season with failing to pay its players for several months.

 In the 2011 Torneo Intermedio, the club was eliminated by José Gálvez in the quarter-finals.
 It reached the national stage of the 2012 Copa Perú and was invited to play in the Segunda División once again.